CrossyChainsaw/Portfolio/README.md

 [![W3schools](https://yt3.ggpht.com/dW6to0x5Crmeh7yi-YPLcQRqVrBtx2BSh8eoKTJbE8NbjloQ0sqlmdszIlxokJU_97-ndOt_=s176-c-k-c0x00ffffff-no-rj)](https://www.w3schools.com/typescript/index.php)
 *W3schools TypeScript tutorial*

 Making a start with React TypeScript was very hard, without any experience i hopped in vscode and tried to do anything.
 This didn't work out at all. everything i tried failed.
 My classmate [Mike van den Hoef](https://github.com/Headoros) was always willing to help me but still, it wouldn't work out this way.
 I decided to plan a TypeScript spike.
 In this spike i gathered information from the [W3schools TypeScript tutorial](https://www.w3schools.com/typescript/index.php) and at the same time i practised everything i was learning in a test project.
+TypeScript is such an awesome languange.

 ## Reflection